 Anger is a creative fuel for me.
 Most of my best writing is done when there’s fuel in my belly and something is fighting to get out; to be given air.
 I knew I wouldn’t sleep until I’d given voice to that bubbling energy so I wrote myself an email, speaking all the words that had been overlooked or ignored in the preceding weeks and months.

-For a while I did nothing with the email.
+For a while, I did nothing with the email.
 I thought of it as a cathartic experience that had been written for me and me alone.
-Then, a few months later, I was writing the curriculum for ‘A Visible Woman’ and it became apparent that it needed to be shared there, so it found its way into the program.
+Then, a few months later, I was writing the curriculum for some curriculum I was drafting and it became apparent that it needed to be shared there, so it found its way into the program.
 Finally, a few months later, one of my students asked me if she could share it more broadly.
 It was then – maybe 8 months after I’d written the piece – that it became public.

 And this is the pertinent point; by then I didn’t feel angry or depressed or even stressed.
 I was completely happy and content in myself.
 My baby was sleeping through the night and I was in a totally different phase of motherhood.